 are creating an epic mural across the Albany Silos and Western Australians Helen Ansell

 and Glenn Hegedus

-will paint Western Power Transformer Boxes across the town.
+have painted Western Power Transformer Boxes across the town. [ Download map here ]

 As part of this trail, story gathering and social documentary project Homegrown Stories

 will offer a new way of knowing the life and stories of the people behind the state’s regional towns and agricultural networks.
 Where will the trail take you?